Here am I exhibition by storyteller and photographer Jim Grover – commissioned by the Bishop of Southwark

 in this way.’

 Bishop Christopher says, ‘I have very much enjoyed Jim’s previous exhibitions and the insight that they have given into people’s lives.
 I am so pleased that he has worked with us on this.
-I hope that as people visit this new exhibition they too will be able to give thanks for the work of all our priests but especially at this 25th anniversary for the contribution of our women priests.
-Southwark Diocese has always been a great supporter of the ordination of women as priests and Bishops, and this exhibition gives an insight into their varied work in our communities.’
+I hope that as people visit this new exhibition, they too will be able to give thanks for the work of all our priests but especially at this 25th anniversary for the contribution of our women priests.
+Southwark Diocese has always supported the ordination of women as priests and Bishops, and this exhibition gives an insight into their varied work in our communities.’

 Dates: 22 May – 2 June

 Opening Times: 11am-6pm